arunasurya/bisqtransifex/translatordocumentation.md

 The aim of the Bisq Transifex project is to produce technically accurate and up-to-date translations of the Bisq dektop application, relevant Bisq sites and documentation from English into certain languages.

 We currently have three projects in [Transifex](https://www.transifex.com/bisq/):
-- bisq-desktop, the most important part of the project which involves the translation of the Bisq software
+- bisq-desktop, the most important part of the project which involves translation of the Bisq software
 - bisq-website, which involves translating Bisq pages that are most relevant for users
 - Bisq Subtitles, where translators produce subtitles for some of the Bisq videos